NullRetr0/BackDoor/README.md

 The file server.py this is a virus that you have to throw at your victim and run it

-The file user.py It's us attacking who can control the victim's computer
+The file user.py who can control the victim's computer

 # Settings